rchasgex31710791/notes/README.md

 - Today's programming wisdom: "Code is read more often than it's written.
 Strive for clarity and readability to ensure your code remains maintainable and understandable by others, even yourself in the future."

 In practice, this means adhering to consistent naming conventions, writing descriptive comments, avoiding overcomplicated constructs, breaking down complex logic into smaller functions or modules, and generally following established best practices and design patterns that promote simplicity and ease of comprehension.
 Remember, a program that's easy to understand is easier to debug, modify, and extend over time.

+# 2024-01-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clear, concise solutions that are easy to read, understand, and maintain.
+Remember, you write code not only for machines but also for humans to collaborate and debug.
+Complexity is often the enemy of maintainability and scalability.
+So, whether it's choosing the right data structures, breaking down complex problems into simpler functions, or writing self-explanatory variable names, always aim to keep your code as simple and elegant as possible."